openmsi/openmsistream/docs/source/introduction/tutorials.rst

 The hands-on examples described in this section will walk through some of the key functionality of the OpenMSIStream package.
 After setting up access to a Kafka cluster, creating a topic to use for testing, and downloading some specific example data, you'll use a :doc:`DataFileUploadDirectory <../user_info/main_programs/data_file_upload_directory>` producer to upload the example files from your local machine to the topic.
 You'll then use a :doc:`DataFileDownloadDirectory <../user_info/main_programs/>` consumer to reconstruct the files to your local machine from their chunks stored on the topic.

 More advanced tutorials explore other OpenMSIStream functionality by setting up additional types of consumers on your local machine.
 An example :doc:`DataFileStreamProcessor <../user_info/base_classes/data_file_stream_processor>` can create simple plots from the data in the files on the topic.
 An example :doc:`MetadataJSONReproducer <../user_info/base_classes/metadata_json_reproducer>` can extract the metadata blocks of the example files and produce those blocks to a second topic as JSON-formatted strings.
-An :doc:`S3TransferStreamProcessor <../user_info/main_programs/s3_transfer_stream_processor>` can reconstruct the files in an S3 bucket instead of locally on disk (after some more setup).
+A :doc:`GirderUploadStreamProcessor <../user_info/main_programs/girder_upload_stream_processor>` can be used to upload files in a topic to a Girder instance.
+An :doc:`S3TransferStreamProcessor <../user_info/main_programs/s3_transfer_stream_processor>` can reconstruct the files in an S3 bucket (after some more setup).

 Initial setup
 =============